View Lois Bard's Obituary on Observer-Reporter.com and share memories

 She was the last of her family.

-Deceased, in addition to her husband and parents, are a brother, Kerdell Chrichley; and a nephew, Lloyd Chrichley and his wife, Kathy.
+Deceased, in addition to her husband and parents, are a brother, Wilson Kendall (Ken) Crichley; and a nephew, Lloyd Crichley and his wife, Cathy.

 At the request of the deceased, there will be no visitation.
 A graveside service will be held at 2 p.m.
-Saturday, March 14, in Washington Cemetery, with the Rev. William Bard officiating.
+Saturday, March 14, at the Washington Cemetery, with the Rev. William Bard officiating.
 Those attending please meet at the cemetery office.